cryptomaniac512/goto-project/README.md

 gt
 ```

-To open project call `gt` with project name as ergument
+To open project call `gt` with project name as argument

 ``` shell
 gt goto-project